dchima/dchima/README.md

     <a href='https://dev.to/dxnchima' target='_blank'>dev.to,</a> and <a href='https://desolationweb.substack.com/' target='_blank'>substack.</a>

 ### More 🐝
-- 🔭 I’m currently working on: A pretty nifty exercise application usig 4 different framweorks for its service (Ruby, GraphQL, .NET, Flask).
-It's an exercise in microservice architectures.
+- 🔭 I’m currently working on: A pretty nifty exercise application using different framweorks for its services (Ruby, GraphQL, .NET, Flask).
+It's an exercise in setting up an effective microservice architecture.
 I also hope to need gRPC in the long run.
 I'd like to know what that's all about.
 - 🌱 I’m currently learning: Ruby, .NET
 - 👯 I’m looking to collaborate on: Anything that catches my vibe.
 - 🤔 I’m looking for help with: Machine Learning and Unity game development (Seriously, if you can find me a good doc on the latter i'll buy you coffee).